 Quite simply: her life.

-Of all the present-day artists I can think of, she is the one who lived her art and made art out of her life the most.
+Of all the present-day artists, she is the one who lived her art and made art out of her life the most.
 The suffering, the sacrifice, the torment, the disappointments, the fearlessness, the heart-break, the life-threatening situations, the starting from scratch, the voyage into the unknown.
 Moreover, these were the elements that constitute the very heart and soul of what she is.

 Marina’s Life and Impact on Art